Bernard-Olaires/MERN-Jan-2023/week6/day1/exam-tips.md

 ## 5.)
 Break the wireframe down into small manageable pieces and start tackling one at a time I like to start with home/landing page then move to create, read one, update, and then delete but you can go in whatever order you would like

+# IMPORTANT REMINDER Delete the node modules folders in BOTH Server and Client